t-mouser/beach-nourishment-study/field_study/about.md

 The python code in couplets_study_final.py is used to analyze the field data in the csv file field_study_couplets.csv.

 ### Geospatial Data
-The geopackages containing digitized beach widths used in this field data are included in this repository.
+The beach_widths.gpkg geopackage containing digitized beach widths used in this field data are included in this repository.
 Beach widths were digitized in QGIS 3.28 2-Firenze using Landsat 7 & 8 imagery from USGS Earth Explorer.
 The satellite images utilized were:
 * LC08_L1TP_013032_20200613_20200823_02_T1
 * LC08_L1TP_014033_20200722_20200911_02_T1
 * LE07_L1TP_014032_20000808_20200917_02_T1